Daafip/Msc-Thesis-Notebooks/README.md

 ## layout
 - `0-29_development`: Notebooks from start to the end of development stages.
 Syntax and good practices still change a lot here
 - `30-43_application_and_analysis`: This is the start of the experiment phase, moving away from notebooks and to `.py` files.
-- Everything else (Forcing, Observations, notebooks '1-5'): demonstration as included at the end of the thesis report:
-    - Three examples of running DA are show.
+- Everything else (Forcing, Observations, notebooks '1-5'): demonstration as included at the end of the thesis report.
+Three examples of running DA are show.
 Then then the lorenz model is shown and lastly using caravan data in eWaterCycle.
     1. A classical example where all (hyper)parameters are defined beforehand.
     1. A on the fly data assimilation where the (hyper)parameter for the data assimilation experiment are added after the model has already run.
     1. A calibration run for a hydrological model saving all the states and parameters specified.
     1. Show case use of the Lorenz model in ewatercycle, which can be found [here](https://github.com/Daafip/ewatercycle-lorenz).
     1. The Carvan dataset was made accessible in eWatercycle.
 An interactive map show casing the catchments can be found at [https://www.ewatercycle.org/caravan-map/](www.ewatercycle.org/caravan-map/).
 The pull request can be found [here](https://github.com/eWaterCycle/ewatercycle/pull/407)

 ## other code repos
 - Those used for running experiments are practically identitical but save you from cloning this whole repo: